 The amount of time that is required to create an image from an instance depends on the disk size of the instance.
 Wait until the snapshot for each disk is created before you can use the image.

 Find the instance from which you want to create a custom image.
-Then, choose in the Actions column.
+Choose in the Actions column.

-In the Create Custom Image dialog box, configure the parameters described in the following table.
+In the Create Custom Image dialog box, configure the parameters that are described in the following table.

 Enter a name for the custom image.